-It was clear from the headline of this article that major UI improvements are part of this new release.
+It was clear from the headline of this article that significant UI improvements are part of this new release.
 With Libre Office v6.2, you can now have SVG-based icons for your toolbars, which will benefit those using HiDPI displays.

-The Breeze, Colibre and Elementary icon sets also got revamped, as they now contain more icons for your liking.
+The Breeze, Colibre, and Elementary icon sets also got revamped, as they now contain more icons for your liking.

 The recent LibreOffice update also comes with a tabbed UI, which the company refers to as NotebookBar.
 This feature was experimental in its previous releases but now has been made permanent.

-Although it is really an impactful feature, users do not get it by default.
+Although it is an impactful feature, users do not get it by default.
 For enabling NotebookBar, you will have to open the View menu and select User Interface from it.

 For those users who weren’t fascinated by this feature, LibreOffice 6.2 also offers two other modes: Contextual and Grouped.

-Apart from all the UI improvements, the new version comes with better support for different file formats as well.
+Apart from all the UI improvements, the new version comes with better support for different file formats, as well.

 You will notice that EMF+ vector images have been significantly improved, as you can now underline, rotate and do much more with them.